 American Studies, B.A. to M.A.
 Accelerated Program

-SLU's American studies major, like most humanities majors, requires 30 credits of coursework and the M.A. requires an additional 30 credits.
-By counting four graduate courses, or twelve credits, for both degrees, students earn the requisite 30 credits in only 12 to 14 months after receiving their bachelor's degree.
+SLU's American studies major, like most humanities majors, requires 30 credits of coursework, and the M.A. requires an additional 30 credits.
+By counting four graduate courses, or 12 credits, for both degrees, students earn the requisite 30 credits in only 12 to 14 months after receiving their bachelor's degree.

 Students who pursue a major or minor in American studies must earn a 2.00 GPA in the courses approved for completion of the major or minor.
 If a student's minor GPA drops below 2.00, the student will be placed on academic program probation within the department.
 A student may remain on academic probation for no more than two consecutive semesters, or for three semesters total, before being dismissed from the major or minor.